lisakaremu/PHASE-2-DATA-PROJECT/README.md

 - Focus on helping decision-makers prioritize **genres**, **directors**, **languages**, and **film types** based on profitability, audience reception, and global appeal.

 ### *5️⃣ Limitations of The Analysis*
-- I will discuss the limitations of the analysis, such as potential biases in the dataset, missing information, and sampling constraints.
+- I shall discuss the limitations of the analysis, such as potential biases in the dataset, missing information, and sampling constraints.
 - Acknowledging areas where further exploration, data collection, or improved methods could enhance the results.

   ## 📊 Key Visualizations